fbpx

 To demonstrate the value of a workflow in more detail, let’s take invoicing as an example.

-Let’s say a customer hasn’t paid you:
+For instance, Let’s say a customer hasn’t paid you:

 A workflow can be created to send them prompts that encourage them to pay.
-As an example, you could schedule 3 payment reminders.
+As an example, you could schedule 3 digital payment reminders.
 One at 2 weeks’ notice, another at 1-weeks’ notice, and another with 1 day’s notice.

 Whatever you decide, you can customise your workflow to reach out automatically.

-With this solution, you save your team from having to get personally involved at every single step.
+And with this solution, you save your team from having to get personally involved at every single step.

 A workflow engine still requires a human touch